 Going above and beyond: a powerful task management tool by itself

-In addition to planning and tracking your timeline, your entire project lifecycle can be handled by our Gantt module.
+In addition to acting as a planner and project tracker, the Gantt module can also handle your entire project lifecycle.
 Task management options like reordering tasks, in-line editing, and creating sub-tasks from regular tasks can all be done by dragging and dropping the tasks from the left pane of the Gantt module.

 Just like our tasks module, there are also several customization options like custom fields, custom views, and column resizing available in Gantt too.
 However, there was one crucial aspect of task management missing—the ability to create a work breakdown structure (WBS) from within Gantt.
 Now, we’re happy to say you can create as many milestones, task lists, tasks and subtasks as needed by clicking the “+” symbol next to a particular work item in the left pane of Gantt charts.
 Just enter the name, hit “Enter,” and drag it to your project timeline to start working with it!